 A subscription to ExpertFlyer.com costs US$10/month or US$100/year.
 I find it well worth the price not just because it enables me to find cheaper fares (although it does that), but because it enables me to find interesting routes and stopover possibilities that I wouldn't otherwise have known to consider.

 ExpertFlyer.com presents fare information the same way it is presented in the CRS, which isn't intended to be intelligible to consumers.
 Many of the words used in fare rules have technical meanings in this context which are different from their everyday meanings.
-If you know what it's like to access a CRS from the command line, you'll find ExpertFlyer.com frustratingly incomplete in its functionality.
+On the other hand, if you know what it's like to access a CRS from the command line as a travel aegent, you'll find ExpertFlyer.com frustratingly incomplete in its functionality.
 But it's the best publicly available service I know of for the purpose.

 If you search for fares between your origin and destination cities or airports, you'll see a list of one-line summaries of fares, in order by "base fare", indicating the two letter airline code and with links at the end of each line to detail pages for the full rules and allowable routing.

 "Base fares" are deliberately deceptive and do not indicate actual ticket prices.
 I just bought a ticket for my next trip to Europe with a base fare of US$41 and "surcharges" of US$300.
 But the actual price of a ticket will never be less than the base fare, so you can use the base fares as an initial filter to identify which airlines have prices that might be low enough to be of interest.